What is a texture?

 My ongoing doctoral research is focused on the perception and synthesis of sound textures.
 The goal is to develop a parametric model of sound textures that is based on the principles of stochastic generation of granular sound events.
 The research is conducted at the AGH University of Science and Technology, under the supervision of Dr Marek Pluta.

-It consists of numerous, very short sound events (grains) that are subject to high-level, stochastic organization;
+consist of numerous, very short sound events (grains) that are subject to high-level, stochastic organization;

 have a homogeneous (quasi-stationary) temporal structure;

-and the grains are similar to each other (redundancy) but not identical (randomness).
+the grains are similar to each other (redundancy) but not identical (randomness).

 City: engine hum, chatter, clinking cutlery in a restaurant, applause, fireworks, popcorn.